-Missing payments and owing taxes is serious business.
+Missing payments and owing taxes are serious business.
 If you don't repay the tax debt or establish a payment plan, the Internal Revenue Service (IRS) can take action against you with a federal tax lien.
 The IRS can put a lien on your residential or business property and your assets, allowing them to take your property to recuperate their losses.

 It's not impossible to get a new VA loan with an existing lien, but it will take extra effort and planning.